themudo/Portfolio/README.md

 ### Supporting visualizations and key findings
 ### Based on what you discover, a list of additional deliverables you think would be helpful to include for further exploration
 ### Your top high-level insights based on your analysis

+## Prepare

+Thanks to the [Scholia tool](https://scholia.toolforge.org/) and the WikiCite Telegram group, I managed to quickly get the dataset I needed to analyse here.
+This is an adaptation of queries to Wikidata that Scholia uses for citation patterns across years, dividing by publication.
+[See this example](https://scholia.toolforge.org/author/Q21341624#citations-by-year).

+I prepared four different queries, one for myself (h-index: 17, time of first publication 2007), one for long lived academic